What Is a Good Indoor Humidity Level?

 Ideally, the humidity level in your home or business should be higher than 40% but no lower than 60% during the summer, according to the U.S. Government's Environmental Protection Agency.

 You can start reducing the humidity level in your home or workplace by turning up the air conditioning.
-When the AC equipment cannot bring down the humidity level to your liking, it is time to consider putting in a dehumidifier.
-To help you determine the best course of action, it's a good idea to consult with expertly trained technicians, such as the staff of David Gray Heating & Air.
+To help you determine the best course of action, it's a good idea to consult with expertly trained technicians, such as the team at David Gray Heating & Air.

 During the winter season, it is recommended that people keep humidity levels somewhere between 60% to 40% in both commercial and residential buildings.